Who is Raven James?

 "Opps!"
 Benny said with a chuckle as he swapped the glasses.
 "I haven't had any alcohol since the accident.
 The booze almost killed me that night."
 Benny smiled at Raven.
 Then silence.

 For one hundred and twenty awkward and seemingly endless seconds, only the sound of chewing occupied the room, broken only once by a single question from Benny.
+"How are they?"

 "Good."